0

 It might not be just the spicy food if you're constantly feeling full or bloated after meals and experiencing heartburn regularly.

 Your body could need more hydrochloric acid to break down what you eat.
-Research indicates these are common symptoms when the pH level in your stomach drops below normal.
+Research indicates having digestive troubles is a common symptom when the pH level in your stomach drops below normal.

 Other Common Symptoms

-Beyond indigestion, other signals can point towards hypochlorhydria - a fancy term for low stomach acid.
-For instance, belching, nausea, and discomfort during digestion are also frequent culprits.
+Beyond indigestion, other signals can point towards hypochlorhydria, a term for low stomach acid.
+Belching, nausea, and discomfort during digestion are also frequent culprits.

 Misconceptions about Indigestion and Low Stomach Acid